 Description and Biology

 The imported cabbageworm, Pieris rapae, is the immature stage of a white butterfly that has a black area near the tip of each forewing and a small black spot on the front edge of each hind wing.
 Female butterflies have two black spots on each forewing; males have only one.
 Females have a wingspan of about 2 inches; males are slightly smaller.
 Adults emerge early in spring, as early as March.
-Females attach endwise very small, pale yellow, bullet-shaped eggs on the leaf surface.
+Females attach very small, pale yellow, bullet-shaped eggs upright on a leaf surface.
 About a week later, tiny velvety green caterpillars hatch.
 Older caterpillars have a faint yellow stripe down the back and a row of faint yellow spots on each side.
 The caterpillars grow to just over an inch long in about two weeks.
-They then molt into a sharply-angled pupa, or chrysalis, that is gray, green, or brown and about 7/8 inch long.
+They then molt into a gray, green, or brown, sharply-angled chrysalis (pupa) about 7/8 inch long.
 Chrysalidaes are attached to the lower leaf surface by a silken loop.
-Imported cabbageworm butterflies usually molt from the chrysalidaes in a week or two although they do overwinter as pupae attached to host plant debris.
+Imported cabbageworm butterflies usually molt from chrysalidaes in a week or two although they do overwinter as pupae attached to host plant debris.
 We have three or four generations per year.

 Although imported cabbageworms are attacked by a number of disease organisms and parasites, insecticides may have to be used to protect flowering crucifers.
 Most of the insecticides labeled for landscape use in home grounds should give adequate control.

 - Common name: imported cabbageworm, scientific name: Pieris rapae (Linnaeus) (Insecta: Lepidoptera: Pieridae).
 Capinera, J. L. 2013 (revised).
 Featured Creatures.
 Entomology & Nematology, FDACS/DPI, EDIS, Publication Number: EENY-126.